PaarthBatra/KaataZero/README.md

 - **Animated Board**: Smooth drawing animations for game board
 - **Menu System**: File and Help menus with game controls
 - **Status Tracking**: Real-time display of current move and score
+- **Java 7 Compatible**: Code updated to work with JDK 1.7 (no lambdas; inner classes used)
+- **Code Clean-up**: Magic numbers replaced with constants for readability and maintainability

 ## How to Play